mudge/mudge.github.com/_posts/2014-03-22-a-summit-for-scaling.markdown

 ---
 Yesterday, I attended [Scale Summit][]: "a performance and scalability unconference" using the [Open Space Technology][] format.
-Scale Summit is the successor to [Scale Camp][], an event organised by [Michael Brunton-Spall][] and previously held at [The Guardian][] offices.
+Scale Summit is the successor to [Scale Camp][], an event organised by [Mich&aelig;l Brunton-Spall][Michael Brunton-Spall] and previously held at [The Guardian][] offices.
 Having attended Scale Camp in late 2012 and considering it to be one of the most rewarding experiences of my career, it was without hesitation that I signed up for its follow-up.

 The quality of Scale Camp and Scale Summit is almost entirely dependent on the attendees: the unconference format and [Chatham House Rule][] mean that